Qubits01/psvpack/README.md

 psvstore
 ```

 Make sure to run this as your user and NOT root!
-This will generate the `~/.config/psvpack` directory, create
+This will generate the `~/.config/psvstore` directory, create
 a default configuration, then launch your default editor (defined by `$EDITOR`; `nano` is used if this is not defined).
 Once the editor is launched, be sure to update the `tsv_urls` values.
 Once you have finished making changes, press `Control+X` to save and exit.
-This file is located at `~/.config/psvpack/config.yaml` if you need to make further updates in the future.
+This file is located at `~/.config/psvstore/config.yaml` if you need to make further updates in the future.

 # Usage

 Once you have the correct URLs for TSV files added to your config file, you can begin using psvstore.
 The general usage is as follows:
 ```
-psvpack [OPTIONS] COMMAND PARAMETER
+psvstore [OPTIONS] COMMAND PARAMETER
 ```

 `COMMAND` can be one of the following: